 Aug 29, Day 8: In Xinging, we went to a monastery, and than met the other half of our group for lunch.
 Our TBC group of 100, was split in half, and we each went in oposite directions for the trip, meeting in the middle.
-A man talked to us about Tibetan culture, which i found very interesting.( I would have been able to share some of the things he spoke of if i did not loose my notebook along the trip) After, we took a 4 hour bus ride to Tongren.
-The ride was beautiful, driving through the countryside of China, full of mountains, and multiple views of the Yellow River.
-We Arrived in Tongren, which is a Tibetan town, checked into our hotel, and i had to leave because i was part of the group staying at a Tibetan home that night.
-We stayed at the leader of Tongren's home.
-It was a little uncomfortable because i wanted to be gracious and polite, and we did not speak any of each others language.
-They fed us with watermelon and Yak milk though.
-We played cards and went to bed
+A man talked to us about Tibetan culture, which i found very interesting.( I would have been able to share some of the things he spoke of if i did not loose my notebook alon

 Aug 30, Day 9: In the morning at the Host family, we clogged the toilet, so we all had to use the alternate bathroom, which was a straight up outhouse.
 4 wooden walls, with planks on the ground inside.
 You pee, than dig some dirt and throw it on top.
 After breakfast with the family, we went to a few monasteries.
 They were really pretty, but got tedious after awhile, because we saw about 3 in one day, and honestly i can't tell the difference between each Tibetan Buddist Monastery.
 It was a little uncomfortable as well, because it was a time of year, where no women are suppose to be inside, and some of the monks were looking at us oddly.
 It was neat because the monastaries are yet to be tourist sights, but in the next few years, the Chinese government is forcing them to be.
 I am glad i got to see them before they were full of tourists.
 People were so intrigued by us, so friendly, and held strongly to their culture, it is unfortunate they want to make this town more of a tourist attraction.
 Later in the night we went back to the Leader's home, where his wife, and daughters and friends dressed in custom Tibetan gowns, and save and danced or us, while talented people from our group sang in return.
 It was a lot of fun, at the end of the night they played Tibetan music, and taught us all a dance.

 Sep 1, Day 11: We arrived in Jiayuguan the next morning, which was a pretty big city.
 First we visited the Jiayuguan Fort, it was a fort made with 4 walls to keep invaders out.
 We had a tourguide who would not let us out of his sight, and wanted to explain each historical detail, while everyone in my group wanted to shoot the bow and arrows available, ride tandom bikes or try on Chinese warrior costumes.
 It was a really interesting fort, but we spent far too long there.
 A young Asian boy who spoke perfect english approached us, and wanted to be our tourguide, although we declined, he followed us the entire time.
 When i was no longer able to handle the tour guide, me and the little boy mike, sat down and he asked me to write down my feelings in the book. i wrote he was a great boy, and to pimp the hos when he was older.
 He asked me what was in my nose. i explained in the manor that one pierces their ears, i pierces my nose.
 He thought that was hilarious, and would not stop laughing.
 After 4 hours at the fort, we left mike, went back to the hotel for lunch, then head to the Hanging Great Wall, which is where the great wall ends on the West side.
 However, much of it was destroyed, so they rebuilt it, and it just looked like a fake wall.
-There were huge mountains surrounding the wall though, so once we got to the end, to say we had been to the end of the great wall" we climbed all over the mountains. it was great, we got really high. i could see so much of the city.
-After we had a group reflection dinner at the hotel, then went out to a bar for a little bit.
-It was overpriced, but nice to be at a more low key bar, that was not a crazy dance party, which is what most of the bars i have encountered have been.
+T

 Sep 2, Day 12: WE drove 5 hours from Jiayuguan to Dunhuang.
 Dunhuang is an oasis town, of the Gobi desert.
 We had time to wonder the town, then packed the bus to drive to the desert. we drove about 15min to the desert, set up our tents, and climbed the dunes.
 We got pretty high, and all hung out on the top of a sand dune, until the sun went down.
 Then we followed the campfire light back to camp, hung around the fire, ate watermelon, and just hung with the group.
 I was fortunate to be on side A of the trip, everyone was on trip was friendly, and we all got pretty close, which has come back to Beijing with us.
 Group B is more clicky.
 But back to the desert....
 It was drizzling the whole time we were there, and it has not rained at all in 10 years in the desert.
 Because of the rain we were not able to see any stars, the only downside of our trip to the desert.